 Cotton nets should be washed in hot water.
 Cool wash for synthetics net.
 Do not wring.
 Dress nets should be cool washed by hand or dry cleaned.

-Washing Instructions by Type
+Washing Instructions by Product Type

 Any casual suits or kurti that has no embellishment or heavy embroidery please hand wash in cold water or to maintain quality of the fabric you can dry clean.
 Plain lawn outfits or Kurti (non-embroidered) are fine to cold hand wash; however with thicker fabrics like Karandi, Khaddar, Linen and Cottel you will get shrinkage if you machine was so best to cold hand wash or dry clean.